Permit Fees December 2nd Onwards

 |Seasonal Permit||–||–||$35 per day**|

-*Classic Permit for snowmobiles with a manufacturing year of 1999 and earlier (based on registration and ownership).
+*Classic Permit for snowmobiles with a model year of 1999 and earlier (based on registration and ownership).

 **Multi-Day Permits have a minimum purchase of 2 consecutive days.

 What information will I need to purchase a permit online?

 - A device (computer, laptop, tablet, cell phone) with access to the internet.

 - Permits can only be purchased by the registered owner of the snowmobile and in order to do so, registered owners are required to set up their own account in the online permit system.

 - Valid VIN and vehicle registration numbers are required to complete the permit transaction.

 What payment options are available to purchase my permit online?